 Scum and sludge removal

-In April, we anticipate we will finish removing scum and sludge from the 55 East lagoon, and begin installing the new covers.
+We have finished removing scum and sludge from the 55 East lagoon, and installation of the new covers has begun.

 Cover installation and resealing